John Kroencke: Proposed Cambridge Extension is Well Targeted

 “Lower taxes yes, but to boost growth and productivity, and accompanied by tight spending discipline”.

-The part I have italicized is important because it suggests an escape from both the more ideological support of all tax cuts and bean-counting pessimism; deregulation and tax cuts in support of growth and within a fiscal discipline is a responsible position.
-Stian Westlake, also in the Spectator, situates the more pessimistic attitude in the unique institution of the Treasury which combines budgetary, financial, and economic policymaking, unlike similar institutions in other countries where these roles are split among government agencies.
+The part I have italicized is important because it suggests an escape from both the more ideological support of all tax cuts and from bean-counting pessimism; deregulation and tax cuts in support of growth within the bounds of fiscal discipline.
+Stian Westlake, also in the Spectator, situates the more pessimistic attitude in the unique institution of the Treasury which combines budgetary, financial, and economic policymaking.This is unlike similar institutions in other countries where these roles are split among government agencies.
 As Westlake writes:

 “The accountant mindset goes hand-in-hand with a historic pessimism about the government’s ability to improve the UK’s economic growth.
 The Treasury’s prior is that tax cuts, deregulation, public investment and other policy changes can do little to increase the UK’s rate of economic growth.
 Better the bird-in-the-hand of the tax increase or the spending cut today than the two-in-the-bush of higher national income.”